Algoryx/click-mirror/agxClick/README.md

-# AgxClick
+# agxclick

-AgxClick uses pClick, AGX and agxBrick to a implement a simulation application that implements Click out of the box for a provided Brick model.
+agxclick uses pclick, AGX and agxBrick to a implement a simulation application that implements Click out of the box for a provided Brick model.

 - You can use click_application.py (see below) to load any Brick model and it will find the robots and connect their signals to Click.
 See Brick Model Requirements below for more info.
-- You can Inherit AgxClick.ClickApplication and override it's methods to customize your own application.
+- You can Inherit agxclick.ClickApplication and override it's methods to customize your own application.
 - You can connect with any Click client to the simulation.

 The flow is the same as for Click